tiepdotme/home/_features/leverage.md

 published: true
 ---

-IRT’s reel creates a lower center of gravity providing the fisherman with an increased mechanical advantage.
+IRT’s reels create a lower center of gravity, providing the fisherman with an increased mechanical advantage.